By SeanPublished On: July 20, 2020Last Updated: November 23, 2022

 A tablet also contains excipients—inert compounds that can also serve as drug delivery systems.
 Excipients can control the rate at which the API is released into the bloodstream, where it can exert its therapeutic effects.

-Pharmaceutical companies can choose to be boring and simply stick to standard round white tablets; in fact, this is what is usually given to patients during clinical trials.
-After all, it wouldn’t make sense to spend the time and effort on tablet design if the drug never makes it to the market!
+Also, with drug development costing upwards of US$2 billion, it wouldn’t make sense to spend the time and effort on tablet design if the drug never makes it to the market!

-However, tablet design is an important part of drug development, evident in the structural diversity of the medicines we take.
-As patients, we often form associations between a drug’s form with its function.
+However, tablet design is an integral part of drug development, evident in the structural diversity of the medicines we take.
+As patients, we often associate a drug’s form with its function.

-Drug Tablet Design
+Factors in Tablet Design